Health-Universe/A-Healthcare-System-using-Machine-Learning-Techniques-for-Disease-Prediction-with-Chatbot-Assistance/README.md

 - **Disease Prediction**: Utilizes XGBoost and Python ML libraries to predict prevalent diseases, addressing health challenges in the Indian population.

-- **Healthcare Chatbot**: Integrates NLP and OpenAI API techniques for interactive and personalized health recommendations.

 - **Dockerized**: The system is containerized for easy deployment and management.

 - **Cloud Deployment**: Utilizes Google Cloud Run for scalable and available healthcare services.